What to Pack for an Amazing Alaskan Cruise

 Footwear

 Footwear suitable for walking and outdoor activities is essential for exploring the Alaskan terrain.
+I took 2 pairs of shoes and one pair of flip flops for the pool deck and around the hotel room.

 Waterproof Hiking Boots – Bring sturdy, waterproof hiking boots for excursions and hikes on uneven terrain.

 Insulated and Warm Socks – Include warm, insulated socks to keep your feet warm in chilly weather.
+I love merino wool socks as they adjust to any wether.

 what to pack for an alaskan cruise